 As I’ve already said in many places they actively expect you to haggle, it is the normal part of the buying process.
 Then you also have to remember that there is the dreaded ‘tourist tax’ (also used to be known as the white man’s tax in less politically correct times), where anytime an obvious tourist or backpacker tries to use a taxi, get a hotel room or buy something off a local or tourist market, all of a sudden the normal price gets jacked up four or five times the going rate.
 Do you really want to pay all that unnecessarily just because you felt too shy or cheeky to ask for a discount?
 Honestly, you are not being rude by not accepting the first price.

-Taxi drivers and drivers of tuk tuks and other forms of short distance transport are a different matter altogether.
-90% of the time you should insist they use their meter.
+Taxi and tuk tuk drivers and other forms of short distance transport are a different matter altogether.
+95% of the time you should insist they use their meter.
 If you are genuinely in a place that has no meters (or are using a tuk tuk), then be aware of the rough fare you should be paying for the distance and demand that.
 Of course reasonable common sense comes into play here, if the driver is asking a slight fraction more than what it should be, then it doesn’t really matter.
 If he is adding an extra zero or two to the final fare he is taking the proverbial and you should demand the correct fare or get another taxi.

 Where you can and can’t haggle.